rocket-icon

 3. First week

-For any new joiner the first week in the company is most important there is n number of things the company has to do.
+For any new joiner, the first week in the company is most important.
+There is a number of things the company has to do.
 Let's see the template for the first week.

-• Add the name of the candidate on the page the company
+• Add the name of the candidate to the company's page

 • Introduction on LinkedIn